^

 • Stress.

-• Various violations of the menstrual cycle.
+• Various menstrual cycle disorders.

-• Uterine bleeding, not associated with menstruation.
+• Uterine bleeding not associated with menstruation.

-• Spotting and pain after intercourse.
+• Bloody discharge and pain after intercourse.

-Endometrial proliferative polyp, or proliferative type polyp
+Proliferative endometrial polyp, or proliferative type polyp

 The main phases of proliferation:

-Proliferative endometrium does not always indicate the normal functioning of the reproductive system.
+Proliferative endometrium does not always indicate normal functioning of the reproductive system.
 In some cases, proliferation is a sign of pathology, when cells actively divide, thickening the mucous layer of the uterus.
 Against this background, a proliferative endometrial polyp may occur.

 Signs of proliferative neoplasia: